 |

-Cousin Bill Ramsay, active in the North Toronto Historical Society for many years, lives in the 1885 Ramsay family home, listed by the Historical Board for architectural and historical reasons.
-Don Snider of Edmonton, provided much family data on the descendants of William and Nancy [Cummer] Snider of Eglinton and of the Pennsylvania German Cummers of Willowdale.
 The involvement and generosity of families makes genealogy fascinating.
+Cousin Bill Ramsay has been active in the North Toronto Historical Society for many years.
+Don Snider of Edmonton, provided much family data on the descendants of William and Nancy [Cummer] Snider of Eglinton and for the Pennsylvania German Cummers of Willowdale.
+The late Ted Snider of Seeleys Bay, and Elgin Snider until his death in 1982, both shared the fruits of their research with many others.
+Alice and Stanley Cox of Utah, spent hours of their time searching through files and records to share with the rest of the family.
+The involvement and generosity of families makes genealogy fascinating.
 Ted Snider in Seeleys Bay [now Kingston, Ontario] and Elgin Snider, until his death in 1982, both shared the fruits of their research with many others.
 Alice and Stanley Cox of Utah, spent hours of their time searching through files and records to share with the rest of the family.
 I’m sure we all hope the generations following us will continue this family research begun many years ago in Ontario and Michigan and Utah; New Brunswick and Florida and California; Arizona – and all the other parts of the world where Christian and Jacob and Maria Magdalena Schneider’s descendants have chosen to live.
 The electronic world of computers, e-mail, websites and search engines is crucial to today's genealogical environment.
 Won't you join us?
 PostscriptIn October 2001, with Sandra and Richard Thorne of New Brunswick [Sandra is a descendant of Martin Snider’s brother, Elias], I visited Northampton County, Pennsylvania.
 In the Marx Room of the Easton Public Library, Sandra found the name of Johann Jacob Schneider’s father, Christian Schneider, in Jacob and Maria Magdalena’s November 12, 1751 marriage record from the Old Goshenhoppen Lutheran Church.
 Since then, through the efforts of many generous people and searches through scores of manuscripts, books, websites, historical archives, and subscriber lists, we are nearly ready to identify our Pennsylvania German ancestor, Christian Schneider/Schnyder.
-The fact that several 18th century residents of Philadelphia County bore the same name, compounded our research obstacles.
-But with intensive investigation and another visit to Pennsylvania in October of 2005 with my daughter and son-in-law, I am almost satisfied that our Christian Schneider lived in the Old City of Philadelphia for much of his later life and I believe I know who he was.
-Please stay tuned . . .
+The fact that several unrelated 18th century residents of Philadelphia County bore the same name, compounded our research obstacles.
+But with intensive investigation and additional visits to Pennsylvania in October of 2005 and 2008 with my daughter and son-in-law, I am almost satisfied that our Christian Schneider lived in the Old City of Philadelphia for much of his later life and I believe I know who he was.
+Please stay tuned...
 Return to The Snider Family Home Page

 Patricia Snider Armstrong © July 2006